 Practical Support for Clergy

 Living and working as an ordained minister into the mid-21st century can take its toll on the body, mind, and soul.
 If we are to keep providing worship, care and leadership for others, then we need to look after all aspects of ourselves.
 There is a growing understanding across Scotland about good physical and mental health, with an ever-increasing range of resources to draw upon, and everyone is encouraged to do so.
-For support that is more specifically geared towards clergy, keep reading.
+For support that is more specifically geared towards clergy, keep reading or click on the link below to find organisations that can offer support and advice on a wide range of issues.

 Spiritual Direction & Pastoral Supervision